bennerhq/cclock/README.md

   frameless: true             # Whether the window is frameless
   always_on_top: true         # Whether the window is always on top
   tool: true                  # Whether the window is a tool window
-  x: 20                       # X position of the window
+  x: -210                     # X position of the window; positie for left, negative for right
-  y: 20                       # Y position of the window
+  y: -210                     # Y position of the window; positive for top, negative for bottom
   width: 200                  # Width of the window
   height: 200                 # Height of the window

 ```

 You can modify the colors and sizes to suit your preferences.